Skip to main content

 The controller here is responsible for routing the initial inbound request from the client, and processing the payload.
 The controller then invokes up to three workers to render the actual PDFs, which the controller finally stitches together and returns to the client as a single document.

 Ok, now back to the concurrency problem.
 Because the API was deployed in a single container image (and a single CloudRun service) I could only set a single concurrency value for the whole API (containing both controllers and workers).
 That meant that even requests to the controller, which doesn't use Chromium at all, are given one dedicated instance each.
-This is a massive overallocation of our available compute, and so bursts of requests would quickly eat the GCP regional quota of 30 instances per region.
+This is a massive overallocation of available compute, and so bursts of requests would quickly eat the GCP regional quota of 30 instances per region.
 I solved this first bottleneck by splitting out the controller from the workers, as separate Docker images and deployments.
 Controllers are then assigned a far higher concurrency, and a slimmed down image, so they can scale far more conservatively than the worker pool.
 This change allowed the API to reach 500 RPM.

 Load Balancing: Unlocking 1,000 RPM and beyond

-Rerunning our load tests, the API hit another spate of error codes at ~1,000 RPM.
+Rerunning the load tests, the API hit another spate of error codes at ~1,000 RPM.
 Similar to the autoscaling issue with Azure Functions, the acceleration of requests was outpacing the ability of CloudRun to provision new instances in the same region, and the familiar 429 error code was back.
 To unblock this issue, I deployed the same CloudRun image to several different GCP regions in Europe, and set up a global external load balancer to allocate the requests with the round robin policy, allowing each region to scale up more gracefully.
 The Load Balancer helped the API reach 1,300 RPM before the 429 error crept back in again.

 These new failures were arising in edge cases where the load balancer picked a region to route to which was already overwhelmed.
 I wanted to implement some retry logic in front of the load balancer, for this I turned to Cloudflare Workers.
 Cloudflare Workers are lightweight functions that run on the V8 engine and are deployed at the edge of Cloudflare's network, providing low latency access.
 They are cheap and fast, making them ideal for high-volume API traffic.
 I wrote a simple retry handler to run in the worker, which sits in front of the load balancer: